-Continuous professional development is essential for organizations who want to onboard, retain, and promote their staff members.
-In order to make sure staff are always benefiting from the ability to learn, you’ll want to think about creating training manuals that enable staff to become and remain competent at doing their jobs.
+Continuous professional development is essential for organizations that want to onboard, retain, and promote their staff members.
+To make sure staff are always benefiting from the ability to learn, you’ll want to think about creating training manuals that enable staff to become and remain competent at doing their jobs.

 In the past, you may have thought of a training manual as being a hefty book full of dense textual material.
 The good news is that now technology has developed to the point where many training manuals are delivered online, which is an improved format for your users.